Opentrino/Opentrino-Design/CPUSpecs.md

 # Instructions supported

-# Core Components / **Frontend / Execution**:
+# ISA's Core Components:
-    Registers: 16 registers in total.
+    * Registers: 16 registers in total.
 10 of which are 32 bits, the other 6 are 16 bits (segment registers)
-    ALU:
+    * ALU:
-    Control Unit:
+    * Control Unit:
+        * FSM Specification
-    IO Controller:
+    * IO Controller:

 # Memory Addressing Modes